ESCI with Sky decals. And Pavla ejector seat Link to build page

 ESCI out the box, with Hasegawa refuelling probe.

-The Medium Sea Grey topsides/Barley Grey undersides Air Superiority colour scheme for the FRS1 was short lived, and was only applied to 809 & 899 Sqn aircraft during the Falklands conflict.
-Ten years later, an all-over MSG scheme would return as standard for the SHAR FA2.
+On return from the Falklands, 899 Sqn refrmed as a separate Headquarters unit at Yeovilton.
+The Medium Sea Grey topsides/Barley Grey undersides Air Superiority colour scheme for the FRS1 was relatively short lived, and was only applied to 809 & 899 Sqn aircraft during and immediately after the Falklands conflict.
+Nevertheless, 10 years later, an all-over MSG scheme would return as standard for the SHAR FA.2.

 ...
 And a link to a picture of the real thing: 899 Squadron SHAR